How much is health insurance in 2026?

 2026 averagesWhere you get coverage shapes what you pay

-Individual ACA marketplace plan, 2026 national average.
+Individual ACA benchmark Silver plan, 2026 national average for a 40-year-old.
 Subject to subsidies if income is below 400 percent FPL.

 Average employee share of an individual employer plan.
 Employer covers roughly 84 percent of the total premium.